HimplHeap Entailment

 Proof using. introv M1 M2. intros h H1h. eauto.
 Qed.

-Exercise: 1 star, standard, especially useful (himpl_antisym)
+Exercise: 1 star, standard, optional (himpl_antisym)

 Prove the antisymmetry of entailment result shown below.
 Hint: use predicate_extensionality.